Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Monetary Policy Response to Inflationary Shocks

-The scenario of high and Anchored Trust in monetary policy for long-term inflation expectations might be a good approximation during long periods of stability, but in periods of shocks, the anchoring $\tau^T$ may decrease when inflation deviates strongly from the Central Bank's target \citep{Reis2021LosingInflationAnchor}.
-We model such a Floating Trust effect through Eq.~\eqref{eq:tau_anchoring}, where the anchoring parameter decreases when the spread between observed and target inflation increases.
+The scenario of high and Anchored Expectation in monetary policy for long-term inflation expectations might be a good approximation during long periods of stability, but in periods of shocks, the anchoring $\tau^T$ may decrease when inflation deviates strongly from the Central Bank's target \citep{Reis2021LosingInflationAnchor}.
+We model such a Floating Expectation effect through Eq.~\eqref{eq:tau_anchoring}, where the anchoring parameter decreases when the spread between observed and target inflation increases.
 We set $\alpha_I=0.4$ and a memory time of $\sim5$ months ($\omega=0.2$).
 These values imply that when inflation reaches $4$ times the Central Bank's target $\pi^\star$, trust in the Central Bank falls to approximately a third of its initial value after approximately one year.
 Larger values of $\alpha_I$ would lead to an even steeper de-anchoring of inflation expectations.
 Such a loss of faith in monetary authorities further increases realized inflation as economic agents expect higher inflation in the future and take this into account when setting prices and wages.
 This may lead to a self-fulfilling feedback loop between expected inflation and real inflation through a wage-price spiral (see section \ref{sec:sloppy}).

-Compared to the Anchored Trust case, the surge of inflation after COVID leads to a loss in trust that almost vanishes (i.e. $\tau^T \to 0$) during the energy price shock.
-The consequence of this is a higher realized inflation rate, that reaches a peak value only slightly below the Inactive Central Bank scenario (Figure~\ref{fig:activeCB_ap_short}, right).\footnote{For the full economic dashboard in the case of dynamic expectations, see Appendix \ref{appx:dashboards}, Fig. \ref{activeCB_dyn_ap}, and compare with Fig. \ref{activeCB_ap}.} Unemployment, on the other hand, turns out to be {\it higher} than with an Inactive Central Bank (see Figure~\ref{fig:activeCB_ap_short}, left).
-Expectation de-anchoring can lead to a dire situation where high interest rates fail to rein in high inflation while driving the economy into a deep recession.
+Compared to the Anchored Expectation case, the surge of inflation after all COVID shocks leads to a loss in trust that almost vanishes (i.e. $\tau^T \to 0$) during the energy price shock.
+The consequence of this is a higher realized inflation rate, that reaches a peak value only slightly below the Inactive Central Bank scenario (Figure~\ref{fig:activeCB_ap_short}, right).\footnote{For the full economic dashboard in the case of dynamic expectations, see Appendix \ref{appx:dashboards}, Fig. \ref{activeCB_dyn_ap}, and compare with Fig. \ref{activeCB_ap}.} Unemployment, on the other hand, turns out to be {\it higher} than with an Inactive Central Bank (see Figure~\ref{fig:activeCB_ap_short}, left), {but {\it lower} than when trust is well anchored.
+As noted above, low expected inflation is detrimental to economic activity when interest rates are high.
+Therefore, perhaps paradoxically, loss of trust improves the situation in terms of unemployment, but is of course detrimental to inflation, with the lurking possibility of runaway situations.
+This again illustrates the quandary faced by Central Banks, and the importance of endowing them with a double mandate.}